mtumilowicz/kotlin-functional-programming-actors-workshop/README.md

     * list of data that must go through heavy computation
         * break the list into several sublists
         * give sublists to worker actors for processing
-        * no guarantee of results order - number the tasks
+        * no guarantee of results order - assign numbers to tasks
-            * maybe priority queue
-                * automatic sorting
-                * similar to an asynchronous stream
-                    * compare the task number to the expected number
-                        * match - pass to client
-                        * doesn't match - added to the priority queue

 ## actor framework implementation
 * four components: